My Approach to Helping

 3) The type of provider (LCSW, psychologist, psychiatrist, LPC, LMFT) All of these credentials have very different training and schooling

-4) Are there any specific areas of expertise that you require assistance with (ask the provider about their comfort and experience in that area)
+4) Are there any specific areas of expertise that you require assistance with (ask the provider about their comfort and experience in the area)

 5) Theoretical approaches - Lookup approaches prior to shopping around